Bahupura Uparwar

-Bahupura Uparwar is a village in Deegh Mandal, Sant Ravidas Nagar District, Uttar Pradesh State.
-Bahupura Uparwar is located 39.7 km distance from its District Main City Gyanpur.
+Bahupura Uparwar is a village in Deegh Mandal, Bhadohi district, Uttar Pradesh State.
+Bahupura Uparwar is located 39.7 km distance from its District Main City Bhadohi.
 It is located 222 km distance from its State Main City Lucknow.

 Demographics

 As of 2001 India census, Sherpur had a population of 1013.
 Males constitute 53% (541) of the population and females 47% (472).